 We may disclose Personal Information, and other information about you, or your communications, where we have a good faith belief that access, use, preservation or disclosure of such information is reasonably necessary:

 - To satisfy any applicable law, regulation, legal process or enforceable governmental request;

-- To enforce or apply agreements, or initiate, render, bill, and collect for services and products (including to collection agencies in order to obtain payment for T-Mobile products and services);
+- To enforce or apply agreements, or initiate, render, bill, and collect for services and products (including to collection agencies in order to obtain payment for our products and services);

 - To protect our rights or interests, property or safety or that of others;

 - In connection with claims, disputes, or litigation in court or elsewhere;

 - To protect users of our services and other carriers or providers from fraudulent, abusive, or unlawful use of, or subscription to, such services;

 - To facilitate or verify the appropriate calculation of taxes, fees, or other obligations due to a local, state, or federal government; or